DonChong2000/TodayILearn/03. Value/Impluse/I have the impulse to play these games, are they contain something meaningful for me.md

 After meditation for a month, I catch my impulse to play GTNH and Factorio.
+It is a feeling that rarely happens to other things.
+I feel my heart pumping, can't wait to play the game, and the only thing I want to do is to install the game.

-It is a feeling that rarely happens to other things, therefore I wonder if there is anything that meaning in life that I am craving.
+Therefore I wonder if there is anything that meaning in life that I am craving.
 So I ask ChatGPT to analysis it.

 Summerize
 - Games: Minecraft, GTNH, Factorio, and Cities: Skylines